DmitriyShmaliuk/git-bump-cli/README.md

 ## Features:

-1. You have to commit all files before start to use the some commands from this package.
-Otherwise command will fail.
++  You have to commit all files before start to use some commands from this package.
+Otherwise a command will fail.

 ## Usage: